SoftEng-HEIGVD/Teaching-HEIGVD-AIT-2016-Labo-Docker/README.md

 #### Pedagogical objectives

-* Reuse part of a previous labo concepts about the load balancing
+* Reuse part of a previous lab concepts about the load balancing

 * Build your own Docker images